A+

 • The cost of living in Greer is 1% lower than the national average

-• Greer housing is equal to the national average
+• Greer housing is 2% higher than the national average

 • South Carolina general sales tax is 18% higher than the national average